 Other tests may be required in addition to the above general requirements depending upon your individual health history and background.

-A special note, all patients considering surgery should avoid aspirin or any aspirin-containing products such as Advil or ibuprofen for 2 weeks prior to surgery and for 1 week after surgery.
+A special note, all patients considering surgery should avoid aspirin or any aspirin-containing products such as Advil or ibuprofen for 2 weeks prior to surgery and for 1 week after surgery as well as Fish Oil.
 Depending on the severity of the Gynecomastia, you may be asked to quit smoking for 2 weeks prior.
 Please confirm with Dr. Cruise during your consultation, as smoking inhibits wound healing and can cause wound healing problems.
 For a complete list of all gynecomastia pre-op and post-op instructions, please click here: Patient Forms

 A week or so prior to your departure to Orange County, your patient coordinator will contact you to make sure everything is in order.
 She will go over your questions and help you coordinate your stay so you may put your mind to rest that everything has been taken care of.
 During this phone appointment, we will review your pre-operative instructions sheet.
 We will also go over any dietary considerations and restrictions, review your list of prescribed medications, any you are currently taking, and those medications to avoid, we will coordinate appointments for your labs, and help you purchase all necessary surgical garments.
 Though we provide you with most surgical garments, you may need to purchase one or two prior to surgery in your own size if the garment needs to be customized.
 Once again, the purpose of this call is to put your mind at ease that everything is taken care of.